Australia's NAB opts for UK bank revamp over sale

 NAB said the changes would cut the UK unit's reliance on wholesale funding, which had become expensive after credit rating downgrades, move the business to a more deposit-funded base and reduce group funding support to the UK unit by 5 billion pounds.

-NAB said an immediate sale of the unit, valued by analysts at $5.5 billion (3.3 billion pounds), was ruled out because it would fetch less than book value.
+NAB said an immediate sale of the unit, valued by analysts at $5.5 billion, was ruled out because it would fetch less than book value.

 The restructure would cut the stand-alone Tier I capital ratio, a measure of a bank's ability to absorb losses, of the group by 17 basis points.
 NAB said its group Tier 1 capital ratio would be about 10 percent as at March 2012.